Beth Chatto: A profile of the renowned plantswoman and writer

 Portrait Charlie Hopkinson

-Admission varies throughout the year.
+Admission times to the garden and nursery vary throughout the year.

 Essex CO7 7DB